Last updated: April 30, 2026 | By the LearnPath Team

 Start With: "Python for Network Engineers" playlist or "Python Hacking Tutorial for Beginners."

-7. Corey Schafer — Best for Flask and Django Web App Projects
+8. Corey Schafer - Best for Flask and Django Web App Projects

-Corey Schafer's 1.49 million subscriber channel is an industry standard.
+Corey Schafer's 1.5 million subscriber channel is an industry standard.
 His Python tutorial series is widely considered the best structured introduction to Python on YouTube, but his real value for project learners is in his Django and Flask series.

 His "Python Django Tutorial" (16-part series) builds a complete blog application with user authentication, profile pages, image uploads, pagination, and deployment.
 It is one of the most thoroughly documented project builds available for free anywhere online.
 Each video is between 20 and 45 minutes and covers a discrete chunk of functionality, making it easy to pause and practice.

 The production quality is exceptionally high.
 Corey uses clear naming conventions, writes clean code, and explains his decisions without unnecessary jargon.
-His content has not been updated as frequently as some newer channels, but the core Flask and Django content remains entirely relevant for 2026 development.
+His content has not been updated as frequently as some newer channels, but the core Flask and Django material remains entirely relevant for 2026 development.

 Best For: Learners who want to build a complete full-stack web application in Python with professional-level code quality.